 |Hispanic or Latino||228|

-Students from other countries are interested in General Cooking & Related Culinary Arts, too.
+General Cooking & Related Culinary Arts appeals to people across the globe.
 About 2.6% of those with this major are international students.

 How Much Do General Cooking & Culinary Arts Majors Make?

 General Cooking and Related Culinary Arts majors often go into careers where salaries can range from $28,290 to $36,190 (25th to 75th percentile).
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.